 Front Differential and Rear Drive Gear Lubricant (Inspecting/Changing)

-Inspect and change the gear lubricant in each according to the Maintenance Schedule.
-When changing the lubricant, use approved SAE 80W-90 hypoid oil and use the following procedure.
+Check and change the gear lubricant in each according to the Maintenance Schedule.
+When adding or changing the lubricant, use approved SAE 80W-90 hypoid oil and use the following procedure.